 Note that standard economics is axiomatically false and because of this the textbooks mentioned are scientifically worthless.#1

-The standard axiom set#2 consists of blatant nonentities but each student generation has swallowed it since 140+ years without turning an eyelid.
+The standard axiom set#2 consists of blatant nonentities but each student generation has swallowed it for 150+ years without turning an eyelid.
 In order to be applicable HC2, which translates formally into calculus, requires a lot of auxiliary assumptions, most prominently a well-behaved production function.
 Taken together, all axioms and auxiliary assumptions crystallize to SS-DD-equilibrium or what Leijonhufvud famously called the Totem of Micro/Macro.

-All standard textbooks are false because microfoundations and the definition of profit/income is provably false ― there is NO NEED AT ALL to read or quote this stuff.
+All standard textbooks are false because microfoundations and the definition of profit/income are provably false ― there is NO NEED AT ALL to read or quote this stuff.